-The UC Berkeley School of Public Health’s Online Master of Public Health is a 27-month program designed for working professionals that prepares them for rapid career growth.
+The UC Berkeley School of Public Health’s Online Master of Public Health is a two-year program designed for working professionals that prepares them for rapid career growth.
 Our expert faculty will help you develop your understanding of and skills in core areas in public health, including biostatistics, epidemiology, environmental health, social and behavioral science, and health services management.

 You will gain the knowledge needed to lead the effort in protecting against environmental hazards, preventing the spread of disease, encouraging healthy behaviors, helping communities recover from disaster, implementing best practices, and advocating for health care quality and accessibility.
-The master’s degree is awarded once you’ve completed 14 required courses (a minimum of 42 semester units of course work).
+The master’s degree is awarded once you’ve completed 14 courses (a minimum of 42 semester units of course work).

 With the online interdisciplinary MPH you’ll take six core courses in your first year and two core courses in your second year.
 All other courses can be chosen from the interdisciplinary courses pool offered by UC Berkeley.